 CT and PET-CT scans are commonly used in staging and surveillance of many solid malignancies.

-Ultrasound imaging is used to monitor regional lymph node basins for recurrence.
+Ultrasound imaging is used to monitor regional lymph node basins for metastases.
 The accuracy of ultrasound is dependent upon the skill and experience of the sonographer [7,8].

 Radiographic investigations are appropriate for patients with stage III metastatic melanoma, where there has been histologically confirmed spread of melanoma to lymph nodes, in-transit metastases, or satellite metastases.
 These patients are at high risk of recurrence or progression to stage IV metastatic melanoma [10–12].
 The relative poor mortality of stage IIC melanoma also merits consideration of surveillance .